FraunhoferIVI/helyos-documentation/docs/source/4-helyos-and-microservices/helyos-request.rst

   Once the mission is triggered, helyOS will dispatch HTTP POST requests to the related microservices;
   one mission can trigger the request of one or many microservices.
-  The order in which the microservices are called is pre-configured as mission steps using the mission recipe editor in the helyOS dashboard;
+  The order in which the microservices are called is pre-configured as mission steps using the mission recipe editor in the :ref:`helyOS dashboard <mission-recipes-view>`;
   **each step is associated to one microservice call.**